Air marshal accused of taking photos up skirts at Nashville airport

-NASHVILLE, Tenn.
-Oct 17 Police arrested an on-duty federal air marshal on Thursday and accused him of using his cell phone to take photographs beneath the dresses or skirts of female passengers as they boarded a flight at the Nashville airport, authorities said.
+NASHVILLE, Tennessee Police arrested an on-duty federal air marshal on Thursday and accused him of using his cell phone to take photographs beneath the dresses or skirts of female passengers as they boarded a flight at the Nashville airport, authorities said.

 Adam Bartsch, 28, admitted he had taken pictures and was charged with disorderly conduct, according to an arrest affidavit.
 Bond was set at $10,000 and he was released.